fptbb/agate/README.md

 ## Introduction

-Welcome to Fp OS!
+Welcome to Agate!
 This project is a customized, bootable OS image based on [Bazzite](https://bazzite.gg/) (a Fedora KDE variant), built using the [BlueBuild](https://blue-build.org/).

 While this is my personal daily driver OS, tailored to my specific workflow and preferences, it's also publicly available as a learning resource or a starting point for your own custom OS image.
 You can see how certain customizations are made, fork the project to suit your needs, or just draw inspiration for your own builds.